 Worse yet, the diacetyl produced by LAB isn’t just buttery, but sour, eggy, or even metallic!
 They’re known as “beer-spoilage bacteria” for good reason.

-To combat them, make sure you’re using a quality brewing sanitizer.
+To combat them, make sure you’re using a quality sanitizer for brewing.
 If you’re worried about contamination, leave some yeast behind when you’re bottling beer.
 Those yeast won’t kill the marauding LAB, but they WILL continue processing any diacetyl the LAB produce, reducing funky flavors.

-A surprising culprit in the creation of unwanted flavor compounds in your beer is simple impatience.
-Resisting the urge to give your lager the shortest possible ferment and get to drinking can be a challenge.
-But your brew needs time to mature and develop, and that’s why the diacetyl rest is so important.
+A surprising culprit in the creation of unwanted flavor compounds in your beer is time.
+Resist the urge to give your lager the shortest possible ferment.
+Your brew needs time to mature and develop, and that’s why the diacetyl rest is so important.

-The second is the log phase, in which growth explodes logarithmically (hence the name), and your yeast starts processing the sugars in your wort into alcohol and producing the assorted compounds that go along with it.
+- The log phase, in which growth explodes logarithmically (hence the name), and your yeast starts processing the sugars in your wort into alcohol and producing the assorted compounds that go along with it.

-The third is the stationary phase, where everything slows down again, and the yeast begin to break down the compounds they made in the log phase into other compounds.
+- The stationary phase, where everything slows down again, and the yeast begin to break down the compounds they made in the log phase into other compounds.

 The final phase is key to eliminating the distinctive taste of diacetyl and rescuing your brew from a name like “I Can’t Believe It’s Not Lager!”
 But that takes time, especially for lagers because they have lower fermenting temperatures than ales, for example, and the diacetyl breakdown process slows down at lower temperatures.